Ticketedmoon/brick-breaker-extreme/README.md

 ### How to set up
 **Linux**
-To set up on linux, you will need to install SFML through.
+SFML installation will be required on Linux.
 The easiest way to do this is through the your package manager.
-For Ubuntu/Debian, you can install by running: `setup.sh` or directly with `sudo apt-get install libsfml-dev`.
+For Ubuntu/Debian, you can install by running the script: `setup.sh` or directly with `sudo apt-get install libsfml-dev`.

 **Windows**
 For Windows, you can install through https://www.sfml-dev.org/